usnistgov/FIPS201/_FIPS201/frontend.md

 - PIV authentication data (one asymmetric private key and corresponding certificate);
 - two fingerprint templates;
 - an electronic facial image; and

-(^21) Pantone is a registered name protected by law.

 - card authentication data (one asymmetric private key and corresponding certificate).

 This Standard also defines two data elements for the PIV data model that are mandatory if the cardholder